aleabodo/survival-pi-docs/docs/wiki/How To Contribute/tutorial.md

 Don't be intimidated; contributing is quite straightforward!
 Rune222 even figured it out before this tutorial was written 🤙.

+If you have questions, feel free to ask!

 Here's the table of contents so you can navigate to the right section:

 <TOCInline toc={toc} />